pip-services/pip-services-docs/content/en/golang/commons/validate/object_schema.md

 #### SetUndefinedAllowed
-Sets a flag to allow for undefined properties
+Sets a flag to allow for nil properties

 > (c [*ObjectSchema]) SetUndefinedAllowed(value bool)

-- **value**: bool - true to allow for undefined properties and false otherwise.
+- **value**: bool - true to allow for nil properties and false otherwise.

 #### SetProperties